Introduction

 One of the most common ways to configure a network interface in Linux is using the ifconfig

 command.
 The command comes preinstalled on many Linux distributions.
-However, certain distributions like CentOS 7 have deprecated the command and do not include it by default anymore.
+However, it has been deprecated in some Rocky Linux and CentOS versions, so they no longer include it by default.

 Prerequisites